-We have implemented a dual strategy at the Arapuá Project in Brazil.
+We have implemented a dual strategy at the Arapuá Project ("Arapuá") in Brazil.
 The first focus is on the production and sale of our established organic fertiliser, KP Fértil®.
 The second is on progressing the development of the project's Rare Earth Elements ("REE") potential.
-By diversifying into two business lines, we've broadened our commodity exposure and expanded our future opportunities.
+By diversifying we are trying to broaden our commodity exposure and expand our future opportunities.